Master of Science in Homeland Security and Emergency Management

 International students must complete the Statement of Financial Guarantee.
 Applicants educated in an institution where English is not the language of instruction are required to submit official score results for TOEFL (internet-based test score of 80 or paper-based test score of 550), IELTS (6.5), or MELICET 79.
 Exception: International students whose undergraduate education took place in Australia, Canada (English-speaking provinces), United Kingdom, Ireland, New Zealand, or the U.S. are exempt from this requirement.
 Students born in one of these countries yet educated elsewhere are still required to satisfy the English proficiency requirement.

-Graduate students must select one of two options (a thesis or a capstone project) to complete the final requirement in the MS degree program.
-Students who select a capstone project must identify and secure an organizational sponsor to support the project proposal.
-This could be a current employer or an organization the student identifies through initiative and outreach.
-Students will work with a faculty advisor and their project sponsor throughout the final 16-week term for 6 credits, to provide analyzed research results, a project proposal, or a completed project that meets the needs of the designated partner organization.
+Graduate students must select either a thesis or a capstone project to complete the requirement of the MS degree program.
+Students who select a capstone project will enroll in three consecutive semesters of research and project coursework separated into three stages.
+Each stage must be completed prior to advancing to the next stage.
+Students must identify and partner with an organizational sponsor to support the project proposal.
+This may be a current employer or another organization the student identifies through initiative and outreach.
+Students will work with a faculty advisor and the project sponsor for three semesters to provide research results and a project proposal or a completed project that meets the needs of the designated partner organization and the student’s research and analysis requirements.

 Scope and Sequence of the Program